Blog

 The price of noncompliance: What happens when nonprofits lose tax-exempt status

-Nonprofit organizations, like charities, schools and religious organizations, play a critical role in caring for local communities.
-From providing housing and shelter to those in need, to raising awareness for environmental issues, nonprofits work tirelessly to improve conditions and protect the planet.
+Nonprofit organizations, such as charities, schools, and religious organizations, are critical in caring for local communities.
+From providing housing and shelter to those in need to raising awareness for environmental issues, nonprofits work tirelessly to improve conditions and protect the planet.

-To empower nonprofits to do more good work with less resources, the IRS offers a range of benefits to these organizations — including 501(c)(3) status.
+To empower nonprofits to do more good work with fewer resources, the IRS offers a range of benefits to these organizations — including 501(c)(3) status.

 Schedule a call today